buddhamagnet/cv/README.md

 ### OCT 2020 - PRESENT: CONSULTANT ENGINEER - LUSH

 Working as a back end engineer across a variety of products and teams.
-Cloud back end (GCP) with services written in Go, Python and Node.
+Remit included consolidating and documenting the microservice estate, hiring new engineers, building and maintaining services, acting as a conduit between back end and front end teams, collaborating as devops building CICD pipelines (ArgoCD, K8S) and working on cloud back end (GCP) with services written in Go, Python and Node.
 Used a variety of build and dev tools including [Mage](https://magefile.org), [Tusk](https://github.com/rliebz/tusk), [SOPS](https://github.com/mozilla/sops).
-GCP technologies used: BigQuery, Spanner, Pub/Sub, Cloud Storage.
+GCP technologies used: BigQuery, Spanner, PubSub, Cloud Storage, Cloud SQL, Kubernetes, GCE.

 ### MAR 2020 - SEP 2020: CONSULTANT ENGINEER - DIRECT LINE